jackiecherotich/swt-hands-on/swt-wk-2/readme.md

-# 🧪 Hands-On Activity: Testing a Task Manager App
+# 🧪 Hands-On Activity 2: Testing a Task Manager App

 🧱 Project: **Task Manager CLI**
 🎯 Goal: Learn how to write unit tests using Jest by testing a simple logic-based JavaScript project.